 - You are allergic to Alendronic acid or any other ingredient in this medicine;

 - You cannot stand or sit upright for at least 30 minutes;

 - You have a disorder affecting the oesophagus;

 - You have a low level of calcium in your blood (hypocalcaemia).

-Do not use Alendronic Acid if you are pregnant or breastfeeding.
-Alendronic Acid may cause dizziness.
+Do not take Alendronic acid if you are pregnant or breastfeeding.
+Alendronic acid may cause dizziness.
 Stay out of traffic if you experience this side effect.
 Alcohol irritates the stomach and oesophagus.
 Limit or stop drinking alcohol while taking this medicine as this is likely to worsen the side effects.